Adults5 MINUTE READ

 What does accent modification cost?

 While some speech therapy services are covered by insurance, accent modification is not one of them.
 This means all costs must be paid out-of-pocket.
-Many people delay or forgo accent modification simply because of the price, which can then have downstream effects on their academic or professional life.
+Many people delay or avoid accent modification simply because of the price, which can then have downstream effects on their academic or professional life.

-Benefits of online speech therapy
+Benefits of online speech therapy for adults

 Flexible scheduling and convenience.
 Instead of spending time traveling to and from in-person therapy sessions, you can attend appointments from the comfort of your own home.
 You also have greater flexibility to schedule sessions on the dates that work best and at the times you prefer, often including evenings and weekends.